 The growing your own food movement has taken off, even in cities where people have little to no yard space.
 Many varieties of vegetables thrive in containers, so there is no reason why you cannot have a vegetable garden solely in containers.

-Pots can fit in every corner and table possible, so if you’re interested in freshly grown veggies in containers, here are 15 vegetables that thrive growing in pots.
+Pots can fit in every corner and table possible, so if you’re interested in freshly grown veggies in containers, here are 15 easiest vegetables which are particularly suitable for container garden.

-The 15 Best Vegetables to Grow in Pots
+15 Easiest Vegetables to Grow in Pots And Containers

 There are plenty of vegetables that you can can grow in pots, including tomatoes, potatoes, peppers beans, beets, swiss chard, radishes, peas, carrots, cucumbers, pumpkins, zucchini and other leafy greens to grow in containers are spinach and kale.